Vox Sound Limited

 Beaconsfield Road as it was a couple of years ago when the Google Street camera car passed by.
-Numbers 94-96 are the taller of the three buildings in the small complex.
+Numbers 94-96 are the taller of the three buildings in this small complex.

 Beaconsfield Road was around a mile away from the Birch-Stolec factory in St Leonards - convenient certainly, but necessarily lacking the prestige of a central London address.